shoutsfromduluth/shoutsfromduluth.github.io/content/lupines/index.md

 I've [just
 learned](https://www.minnesotawildflowers.info/flower/large-leaved-lupine) that
 the lupines of Minnesota's north shore are invasive. ("ERADICATE!")
+Having recently moved here from the western U.S. where *Lupinus* is native and diverse, I was happy to see the big purple and pink masts in the ditches and puzzled over why they should exist out west and here but nowhere in between.
-Having recently moved here from the West where *Lupinus* is native and diverse, I was happy to see the big purple and pink masts in the ditches and puzzled over why they should exist out west and here but nowhere in between.
 Now I know that they were brought here as ornamentals and escaped into the margins.

 Around Duluth I've not heard anyone talk of eradication, only appreciation.
 We'll be planting some in our garden this year.